MileHacker Logo

 Long-distance Bus & Driving

 • FlixBus: Major long-distance bus provider.
-Connections from Lübeck ZOB (Central Bus Station) to various German cities and a few international destinations.
+Connections from Lübeck ZOB (Central Bus Station) to various German cities and some foreign destinations.
 Often a cheaper alternative to trains.

 • Self-driving: Valid national driving license plus International Driving Permit (IDP) for non-EU citizens.
 Roads are excellent.
 Drive on the right.

-• Driving Rules: Speed limits enforced (50 km/h urban, 100 kilometers per hour rural, suggested 80 mph Autobahn).
+• Driving Rules: Speed limits enforced (50 km/h in cities, 100 kilometers per hour rural, suggested 80 mph Autobahn).
 Drunk driving has strict penalties.

 • Parking: Challenging and expensive in Old Town.
 Use designated parking garages outside the island.
 Lübeck has environmental zones.